erick-efc/simple_flask_rest_api_cloud/README.md

+# This is just using a virtual machine to run from AWS, still need improvements to take real advantage from cloud processing

 # Flask REST API in AWS (future enhancement, flaskenv, security and buckets)

 This is a simple Flask-based REST API project that needs to: